Made in Venice:

 All applicants should have a good standard of sight-reading and be able to hold a line confidently on their own.
 Singers may be encouraged to take solo parts as well as singing in ensembles.
 Those applying as instrumentalists will also have opportunities to sing if they wish.
 Non-singing/playing observers are welcome if we have space.

-The course begins with a concert by The Intrepid Academy, directed by Philip Thorby, at 4pm on 6 August.
-A second concert will be given by Philomel on 9 August in Great St Mary's Church.
+The course begins with a recital by The Intrepid Academy directed by Philip Thorby at 4pm on 6 August.
+Philomel will give a full-length concert on 9 August.
 On the final evening (11 August) course members participate in a public concert, in which we will perform a selection of the pieces studied during the week.